 Soaking lentils is not necessary, but can cut down the cooking time by half.
 You can soak lentils overnight in cold water, or you can quick soak them for half an hour in boiling water.

 Our squash lentil risotto packs carbs, protein and vegetables and lots of flavour into a quick and absolutely awesome dish.
-Serve it with a sprinkling of pumpkin seeds, or homemade vegan parmesan on top, and a green salad.

 With love from northern Spain,